Good business ethics is an asset to the Wallenius Wilhelmsen brand and our competitive position in the market.

 Dronning Eufemias gate 71

 Have you seen, or heard of, things that seem questionable to you?
-Here at Wallenius Wilhelmsen, we strive to work in an atmosphere of openness.
+Here at Wallenius Wilhelmsen, our core values are courage, trust, imagination, candor and speed and we strive to work in an atmosphere of openness.
 We want to know if you have concerns about how we operate and do business.
 We greatly appreciate your candor.